How to Choose Insurance for your Working Holiday Visa in Canada

 Posted in How To Guide

-Are you getting ready to activate your working holiday visa in Canada?
-Are you trying to figure out what working holiday insurance you need for your trip?
+Are you trying to figure out what insurance you need for your Canada Working Holiday Visa?

 At Stepwest, we help working holiday travellers from all over the globe come to Canada for the experience of a lifetime.
 We know choosing insurance can be a confusing part of the trip planning process.
 That’s why it’s part of the assistance we offer working holiday travellers.